[ Reference Info Index | Glossopedia ]

 Around the First Turn

 Waterman quickly recognized the potential problem, and even before the Ink-Vue appeared on the market, Larsen had redesigned the lever.
 It was now a two-piece jointed lever that pivoted in the middle.
 Raising the exposed end (pink) to a right angle engaged the other end (green), and pushing the lever further drove the pressure bar (blue) into the sac.
 This design had the advantage that the sac was relaxed when the lever was closed, thereby relieving the pressure that could otherwise pop the lever open.
 The drawing to the right, from U.S. Patent No 2,087,672, for which Larsen filed in April of 1935, shows the lever in the extreme open position, compressing the sac as far as possible.
 (The drawing shows the lever opening in the “normal” direction, but when the product appeared in stores, the lever had been flipped.
-Like the first version, it opened toward the distal end of the barrel.)
+Like the first version, it opened toward the back end of the barrel.)
 Within about six months of the Ink-Vue’s introduction, Waterman rushed the tweaked version (which I will call Type 1 for its having been the first widely sold model) into production; consequently very few of the first version (Type 0) were sold.
 Today, Type 0 pens are very rare and highly collectible.
 To add to the confusion, the Type 1 patent was actually filed nearly four months before that for the Type 0 but was issued six months after it.
 It may be that at that point, Waterman filed the Type 0 patent only to protect itself from potential copies by competitors.

 With the introduction of the Type 1 pen with its “Double Action Lever,” Waterman gained another advertising point against the Vacumatic because the Type 1’s lever did not eject ink when it was closed, as did the Vacumatic’s Lockdown filler (and as the Type 0’s lever did).
 At some point, probably as a phase-in with the introduction of the Type 1 version, the Globe emblem inlaid into the cap crown gave way to a less costly plain celluloid crown design, stepped in Art Deco style, as shown by the Emerald-Ray pen above.
 The changeover certainly happened very early in the Ink-Vue’s product life; the pen shown in the late 1934 advertisement at the top of this article has a stepped cap crown.